open-source-labs/Reactime/README.md

 <p align="center">

-<h1>Installation</h1>
+<h1>🚀 Getting Started</h1>

 To get started, install the Reactime [extension](https://chrome.google.com/webstore/detail/reactime/cgibknllccemdnfhfpmjhffpjfeidjga) from Chrome Web Store.

 After installing Reactime, you can test its functionalities with your React application in development mode.

-Please note, the time jumping feature will <b>ONLY</b> work when your application is running in <b>development mode</b>.
+Please note, Reactime will <b>ONLY</b> work when your application is running in <b>development mode</b>.

 NOTE: The React Developer Tools [extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) is also required for Reactime to run, if you do not already have it installed on your browser.

-### Looking to contribute to Reactime?

-<i>Please refer to Developer Install for a detailed guide:</i>

-Refer to the [DEVELOPER README](src/DEVELOPER_README.md) for more info on the project, and instructions on building from source.

 ### <b>How to Use</b>